 Maple syrup is a sweet treat that we often pour over pancakes or use instead of white sugar when cooking.
-The pattern isn’t surprising either, as maple syrup can have an amazing complex and rich flavor that varies in intensity based on the color of the syrup.
+Maple syrup can have an amazing complex and rich flavor that varies in intensity based on the color of the syrup.
 The dark varieties taste much like molasses, while the light ones have a milder flavor that’s no less delicious.
 It may taste great, but is maple syrup good for you?

 It’s not just the flavor we’re fascinated by though.
 There’s growing interest in what maple syrup means for your health.
 I’ve even seen blog posts that call it a healthy ingredient, one that might boost your health in a variety of ways.